Multiple Myeloma Clinical Trial

 Subjects agree to not donate eggs/sperm for 3 months following cessation of daratumumab.

-Additional inclusion criteria for patients interested in the nutrition intervention:
+Additional inclusion criteria for patients interested in the nutrition intervention (declining the sub-study will not preclude patients from enrollment into primary study):

-Interest in a plant based diet and plant based recipes
+Interest in trying a plant-based diet and plant-based recipes

 Patients with progressive or refractory plasma cell myeloma, as defined by International Myeloma Workshop Consensus Panel criteria.